The impact of language and culture on global export and marketing

 If you were planning on launching your product overseas without doing a single piece of translation, then let me stop you there.
 Your company might have ticked all the other boxes in terms of export, but there are a variety of implications that you could face by not taking language into consideration.

-Depending on the nature of your business, during your market research, you should have identified whether there are any legal requirements you must comply to in order to distribute your product in that country.
+Depending on the nature of your business, during your market research before COVID-19 or current, you should have identified whether there are any legal requirements you must comply to in order to distribute your product in that country.
 You may also have to apply for local patents to ensure that your product is registered locally.

 With that in mind, do you know how your brand name and product name(s) will be received in your target market?
 Is it culturally appropriate?
 Are there any potential meanings in the local language that bring negative connotations?
 Does the pronunciation of your brand name sound okay in the target language?
 You probably didn’t even think about this, but don’t worry you’re not the only one.
 Here are some examples of big-name brands who didn’t do their research and ended up in some really sticky situations by not thinking ahead.